ammarfaizi2/btrfs-progs/Documentation/ch-mount-options.rst

         due to increased locking contention, process scheduling, cache-line bouncing or costly data transfers between local CPU memories.

+        Since 6.5, if *wq_cpu_set* is set, the default value will be the number of online CPUs in the CPU wq_cpu_set plus 2.

 treelog, notreelog
         (default: on)